WalletHub, Financial Company

-You can build credit with a secured credit card in as little as one to two months, but it will take many months or even years to build a consistently good or excellent credit score.
+You can build credit with a secured credit card in as little as one to six months, but it can take many months or even years to build a consistently good or excellent credit score.
 The length of time also depends on whether you’re building credit from nothing or rebuilding damaged credit.

 If you have no credit, you could see a good score after just a few months of paying on time.
 You’ll have a VantageScore after one month and a FICO Score after 6.
 With bad credit, though, it will probably take 12-18 months of responsible use for you to move up to the fair credit range.
 Secured credit cards are great for building credit because they are easy to get and report to the credit bureaus just like unsecured cards.